List of Star Trek composers and music: Star Trek (2009)

 Michael Giacchino, Abrams' most frequent collaborator, composed the music for Star Trek.
 He kept the original theme by Alexander Courage for the end credits, which Abrams said symbolized the momentum of the crew coming together.
 Giacchino admitted personal pressure in scoring the film, as "I grew up listening to all of that great [Trek] music, and that's part of what inspired me to do what I'm doing [...]
 You just go in scared.
 You just hope you do your best.
 It's one of those things where the film will tell me what to do."
 Scoring took place at the Sony Scoring Stage with a 107-piece orchestra and 40-person choir.
 An erhu, performed by Karen Han, was used for the Vulcan themes.
 A distorted recording was used for the Romulans.
 Varèse Sarabande, the record label responsible for releasing albums of Giacchino's previous scores for Alias, Lost, Mission: Impossible III, and Speed Racer, released the soundtrack for the film on May 5.

 Star Trek Into Darkness (2013)

 Before the beginning of principal photography, Michael Giacchino announced that he would compose the score to Star Trek Into Darkness.
 Just as with the previous installment, Giacchino kept the original theme by Alexander Courage for the end credits, allowing for his newer themes for the various young members of Enterprise to evolve.

 Star Trek Beyond (2016)

 As with the previous two films, Michael Giacchino composed the score to Star Trek Beyond.

+Paramount+

+Star Trek: Section 31 (2025)

+In January 2020, Star Trek Discovery composer Jeff Russo expressed interest in also composing the score for Section 31, but said that may not be possible due to his workload and the large number of Star Trek series being produced around the same time.
+He suggested that he could oversee other composers for Section 31 and other series if Kurtzman asked him to.
+Russo was confirmed to be composing the film's score in July 2024.
+The soundtrack album was released on February 14, 2025.